Yankees vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have a 40-33 record in games they were favored on the moneyline (winning 54.8% of those games).
+- The Yankees are 41-33 in games they were listed as the moneyline favorite (winning 55.4% of those games).

-- The implied moneyline probablility for this matchup gives the Yankees a 58.3% chance to win.
+- Based on this matchup's moneyline, the Yankees have an implied win probability of 61.5%.

-- New York has had an over/under set by bookmakers 124 times, and have combined with opponents to go over the total in 57 of those games (57-62-5).
+- New York has had an over/under set by oddsmakers 125 times, and have combined with opponents to go over the total in 58 of those games (58-62-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!